 - Do your organisations employees have the right permission levels for the systems they’ll be accessing?

 If you can answer yes to all the above questions, then it is time to move on to the next step and start considering which file sharing tool you would like your remote workforce to use.
-If you’re unsure on any of the questions above, we are able to guide you; request a call back here.
+If you’re unsure on any of the questions above, we are able to guide you with the right Microsoft tools for remote teams.

 In the new age, where your workers will be remotely accessing a central repository of valuable and important data, it is paramount to explore safe filesharing solutions.
 This will enable your teams to collaborate and share their work, without the persistent panic that your confidential documents or discussions are at risk.